-1. On-site waste water treatment plants
+2. On-site waste water treatment plants

-There are 4,690 systems in the entire contributing catchment (Map 3) and their density is much higher than the national average.
-There are 258 systems within the catchments of the Croanshagh, Owenshagh, Glantrasna, Glanrastel, Glanmore, Drimminboy, Cummermashenn and Ahadav Rivers which discharge to the shellfish area and within the coastal region directly adjacent to the shellfish area.
-The risk to surface waters and groundwaters from pathogens and phosphorus is very high throughout the catchment as is the likelihood of inadequate percolation.
-The majority of the systems are therefore located in hydrologically unsuitable conditions.
-Many of them are located in the coastal region of the catchment in the direct vicinity of the shellfish area.
-Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to ditches, drains, watercourses, wells or boreholes.
-Therefore, it is likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
+There are 3,913 systems in the catchment (including settlements at Lower Aghada and Rostellan) and their density is much higher than the national average.
+The risk to surface waters and groundwaters from pathogens and phosphorus is high throughout the catchment.
+Many of these systems are therefore located in hydrologically unsuitable conditions.
+Many are located in coastal regions, in the vicinity of the shellfish area.
+Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to the designated shellfish area or to ditches, drains, watercourses, wells or boreholes.
+It is therefore likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
 Shellfish monitoring indicates faecal contamination in this shellfish area which could be arising from this source.
-These systems therefore could possibly be affecting shellfish water quality in this shellfish area
+These systems therefore could possibly be affecting shellfish water quality in this shellfish area.